wolfSSL/wolfssl/IDE/STM32Cube/README.md

 * wolfCrypt benchmark
 * wolfSSL TLS client/server test using in-memory transfers

-These examples use the CubeMX Hal for STM32.
+These examples use the Cube HAL for STM32.

 ## Requirements